Cricket at the 1998 Commonwealth Games: South Africa v Sri Lanka

 A low-scoring game produced a thrilling climax.
-Gunawardene's 53 held the Sri Lankan innings together after they had been put in to bat by the South Africans, but Boje's 4–16 kept the Sri Lankans' score down to a distinctly unimpressive 130 as they were bowled out in 44 overs.
+Gunawardene's 53 held the Sri Lankan innings together after they had been put in to bat by the South Africans, but Boje's List A career best 4/16 kept the Sri Lankans' score down to a distinctly unimpressive 130 as they were bowled out in 44 overs.
 In reply, South Africa lost wickets at regular intervals, with the highest score being opener Rindel's 25.
 At 96/9 all looked lost, but then Boje (20*) and Dawson (15*) compiled an unbroken stand of 35 for the last wicket to lead their team to 131/9 and a one-wicket victory.

 Australia v New Zealand

 A totally one-sided trans-Tasman clash saw New Zealand collapse to a feeble 58 all out after being sent in, with only captain Fleming reaching 20.
-Australian slow left-armer Brad Young took a hat-trick to finish with an exceptional bowling analysis of 4–2–4–4.
-In reply, the Australians rattled along at nearly six an over, losing only Mark Waugh as they raced to 62/1 in 10.5 overs and won easily.
+Australian slow left-armer Brad Young took a hat-trick to finish with an exceptional bowling analysis of 4/4 from his 4 overs.
+In reply, the Australians scored just under six runs an over, losing only Mark Waugh as they raced to 62/1 in 10.5 overs and won easily.

-Bronze-medal match
+Bronze medal match

 New Zealand recovered from the trauma of their semi-final thrashing to beat Sri Lanka by 51 runs.
 56 not out from Harris and 56 from Astle were the main elements of a final total of 212/7 that included three run-outs.
 The Sri Lankans struggled to 77/7 in their innings, and though they added 53 for the eighth wicket thanks to Perera's 45, it was never likely to be enough and they were bowled out for 161.

-Gold-medal match
+Gold medal match

 Put in by South Africa after losing the toss, the Australians were indebted to captain Steve Waugh's unbeaten 90 as they recovered from 58/4 to post a still below-par 183 all out.
 Opposing captain Pollock was the chief destroyer for South Africa, with 4–19 from nine tight overs to remove Mark Waugh, Ponting, Gilchrist and Lehmann.
 South Africa got off to a good start in their reply with an opening partnership of 73 between Rindel (67) and Hudson (36).
 A burst of wickets from Lehmann (3–14) saw the South Africans wobble as they fell from 158/2 to 183/6, but the Proteas did not lose another wicket and Kallis' watchful 44 from 96 balls saw South Africa through to 184/6 and the gold medal with four overs to spare.

 Final standings

+The final standings were as follows: